AndrosovAS/intvalpy/README.md

 ### Interval system of nonlinear equations:

-This library also implements a multivariate interval Kravchik and Hansen-Sengupta methods for solving nonlinear systems:
+This library also implements a multivariate interval Krawczyk and Hansen-Sengupta methods for solving nonlinear systems:

 ```python
 import intvalpy as ip